signalogic/SigSRF_SDK/mediaTest_readme.md

     ./mediaMin -M0 -cx86 -i../pcaps/openli-voip-example2.pcap -L -d0x000c1c01 -r20

-Notes
+Here are some notes about the above command lines and what to look for after they run:

 1) Both examples above contain two (2) G711a streams, but in the second example the first stream generates two (2) child streams (per RFC8108).
 In the final run-time stats shown by mediaMin, there should be no stream group output FLC (frame loss concealment), packet logs should be clean, and no warnings or errors in the event log.
-You can listen to the combined stream group audio by loading openli-voip-example_group0_am.pcap (or openli-voip-example2_group0_am.pcap) in Wireshark or playing the generated .wav files.

 2) In the first example, run-time stats should show a small amount of packet loss (9 packets) in the second stream.
 The stats should also show these as repaired.